rgmyr/keras-texture/README.md

 - `scikit-learn`
 - `tensorflow`

-The TensorFlow requirement is not enforced in `setup.py`, due to the ambiguity between `tensorflow` and `tensorflow-gpu`.
-This package allows CPU or GPU versions, since some functionality (*e.g.*, Fisher vector encoding with pretrained models) shouldn't necessarily require a GPU.
+The TensorFlow requirement is not enforced in `setup.py` due to the ambiguity between `tensorflow` and `tensorflow-gpu`.
+This package allows CPU or GPU versions, since some functionality (*e.g.*, Fisher vector encoding with pretrained models) don't necessarily require a GPU.

 #### Additional requirements: FV-CNN

-Use of the Fisher vector CNN class (`texture.fisher.FVCNN`) requires the [cyvlfeat](https://github.com/menpo/cyvlfeat) wrappers for VLFeat, which should be installed using conda: `conda install -c menpo cyvlfeat`, if at all possible.
+Use of the Fisher vector CNN class (`texture.models.FVCNN`) requires the [cyvlfeat](https://github.com/menpo/cyvlfeat) wrappers for VLFeat, which should be installed using conda: `conda install -c menpo cyvlfeat`, if at all possible.
 It also requires `scikit-learn`, particularly the `svm.LinearSVC` class.

 Neither of these packages are required in other `texture` modules, so they are not explicitly enforced in `setup.py`.